Homemade Slow Cooker Tomato Basil Soup

 I love this rich, creamy Slow Cooker Tomato Basil Soup when the temperatures begin to drop and you find yourself wanting to wrap yourself in a soul comforting recipe.

-This soup is easy to put together and lets your great friend, Mr. Crockpot do all the work.
+This soup is easy to put together and all the heavy lifting gets done by using the slow cooker.

 - 2 (14 ounce) cans diced tomatoes, with the juice

 - 1/4 cup fresh basil, plus more for garnish

 - 1 cup Parmesan cheese

 - 1 1/2 cups half and half

 Add diced tomatoes, onions, celery, tomato paste, chicken broth, oregano, and basil to the crock pot.
 Cover and cook on low for 5-6 hours.

 About 30 minutes before the soup is ready, prepare a roux by melting the butter over medium-low heat in a skillet and whisking in the flour.
 Whisk constantly for about 10 minutes or until the roux turns golden brown.
 Slowly add the vegetables from the crock pot to the roux, a cup at a time.
 Whisk together until smooth then add the roux mixture back to the crock pot.